 - Chia seeds contain more calcium than flax seeds do, making them a good addition to a vegan/plant-based diet.
 They also provide other vitamins and minerals, like zinc, copper, phosphorus, manganese, magnesium and potassium (similar to flaxseeds).

-- Flax seeds have slightly more protein than chia seeds, although both are good sources.
+- Flaxseed protein levels are impressive, with slightly more than chia seeds, although both are good sources.

 - Chia seeds can be consumed in any form, while flax should ideally be sprouted and ground.
 Flax are more susceptible to going rancid over time, so they should be kept in the refrigerator to prolong their freshness.
 Both are very useful in gluten-free or vegan baking and cooking.

 Benefits of Flaxseed: Where to Find and How to Use Flaxseed

 Look for flaxseed in major grocery stores, health food stores and online.
 These days they are widely available in supermarkets and might also be found in “bulk bin” sections of some health food stores where they are sold by the pound.

 Flaxseeds vs. Flaxseed Meal vs. Sprouted Flaxseeds: